jyyulab/ScreenBEAM2/docs/docs/Tutorial3.md

 {:toc}

 ## Step3.Perform pairwise comparisons on Gene level
 First, define your comparison pairs and make sure all group names are correct.
-Here as sample analysis, we used a
+Here as sample analysis, we used the combination of all unique groups as our comparison.
 ```R
 unique.group<-unique(m$samples$group)
 compare.pairs<-combn(unique.group,2)